portellam/Obsidian-workflow-docs/docs/usage/tasks-and-projects-management.md

 a `1-5` notation for the day, from really bad (1) to a productive day (5).

 ## The Periodic Notes

-You get almost the same sections as the daily notes, but you also have :
+You get almost the same sections as the daily notes, but you also have:

 - A [modified Tasks-Calendar][04] in the Dashboard 🗺️ in the weekly and monthly notes.